 The rumors are true… we help our clients get the VA to pay for home care… not you and your Personal Income such as Social Security or Retirement.

-Our program allows 40-70 hours of care per month AT NO COST to those that qualify.
+Our program allows up to 20 hours of care per week AT NO COST to those that qualify.
 So, yes, it’s a big deal to see if you qualify.

-We will help you determine if you qualify and handle the processing.
-Use the form below to get in touch regarding your VA Benefit Eligibility and we will get this underway.
+We will help you determine eligibility and handle the processing.
+Use the Big 8 Eligibility Form or call us regarding your VA Benefit Eligibility and we will get this underway.

 Established in 1952, Congress passed Title 38 of the United States Code, creating what we now call the Department of Veterans Affairs (VA) and authorizing benefits for Veterans.
 One of these benefits includes the ‘Aid & Attendance’, also known as the A&A , in which the funds derived from this benefit could be used to pay for ALL non-medical care services for those in need and who are eligible.

 By utilizing our services, it’s our goal to provide the necessary care you or your loved ones needs in hopes they may pass away peacefully wherever they call home.
 Let it be known, it’s our deepest desire to eventually become extended family so we can have a beautiful relationship that allows our entire team staff to be with you, alongside you, for support unlike no other.